Several people still 'severely ill' after mass poisoning at Markham, Ont. restaurant

 Several people are still severely ill and being treated in intensive care after a mass poisoning at a Markham, Ont. restaurant this weekend, officials say.

-As many as 12 people sought medical attention after eating at a Delight Restaurant & BBQ, located at Castlemore Avenue and Markham Road, this past weekend and four individuals remain in intensive care.

-York Region’s Medical Officer of Health, Dr. Barry Pakes, shared the new details on Tuesday regarding the mass poisoning incident.
+York Region’s Medical Officer of Health, Dr. Barry Pakes, shared the new details with CP24 Tuesday morning regarding the mass poisoning at Delight Restaurant & BBQ, which is located at Castlemore Avenue and Markham Road.

 “We do suspect that it was something called aconite, which is a toxin that can be found in various herbs or roots, or in particular one flower,” Pakes said, adding that testing is currently underway to confirm their theory.